chainpoint/chainpoint-cli/README.md

 A Command Line Interface (CLI) for creating and verifying Chainpoint proofs.
 See https://chainpoint.org

-The Chainpoint CLI lets you submit hashes to a Chainpoint Node on the Tierion Network.
-Nodes periodically aggregate hashes and send data to Tierion Core for anchoring the hash to public blockchains.
+The Chainpoint CLI lets you submit hashes to a Chainpoint Node on the Chainpoint Network.
+Nodes periodically aggregate hashes and send data to Chainpoint Core for anchoring the hash to public blockchains.

 The CLI lets you retrieve and verify a Chainpoint proof.
 Each proof cryptographically proves the integrity and existence of data at a point in time.